'Mercenary' hacker group runs rampant in Middle East, cybersecurity research shows

 In June, Reuters reported on how an obscure Indian IT firm called BellTroX here offered its hacking services to help clients spy on more than 10,000 email accounts over seven years, including targeting prominent American investors.

-Apple declined to comment on the record.
-Two of the apps flagged by Blackberry are no longer in the Apple App Store though.
 A Google spokesman said all the apps in the Google Play Store mentioned in the report had been removed.
+Apple said two of the seven apps were no longer in its App Store and that it was not provided with enough information about the remaining programs to judge whether they were malicious.

 Milam declined to comment on who he thought might be behind Bahamut, but he said he hoped the report would help to sharpen the focus on hackers-for-hire.

-Taha Karim, the chief executive of Emirati cybersecurity company tephracore - who wasn’t involved in BlackBerry’s research but reviewed the report ahead of publication - said the findings were credible and “they found links that aren’t obvious.”
+Taha Karim, the chief executive of Emirati cybersecurity company tephracore - who was not involved in BlackBerry’s research but reviewed the report ahead of publication - said the findings were credible and “they found links that aren’t obvious.”

 THE TARGETS